aarmiller/SimEpi/assignments/week2.md

     ## # … with 66,763 more rows

 Now clean up the data a bit by doing the following.
-First, create a length of stary variable named `los` that gives the amount of time the patient stayed in the hospital.
+First, create a length of stary (LOS) variable named `los` that gives the amount of time the patient stayed in the hospital.
 Second, convert the admission and discharge dates to dates using the `ymd()` function.
 After completing these steps your dataset should look like the following: